softwaremill/asamal/README.md

 #### asamal-example

-An example application, written simultaneusly with the framework.
+An example application, written simultaneously with the framework.

 This is probably the best thing to look at if you would like to try it out yourself.